-In December 2017, Roivant Sciences GmbH ("RSG") entered into the HanAll Agreement.
+In December 2017, Roivant Sciences GmbH("RSG") entered into the HanAll Agreement.
 Under the HanAll Agreement, RSG, a wholly owned subsidiary of Roivant Sciences Ltd. ("RSL"), received (1) the non-exclusive right to manufacture and (2) the exclusive, royalty-bearing right to develop, import and use the antibody referred to as batoclimab and certain back-up and next-generation antibodies, and products containing such antibodies, and to commercialize such products, in the U.S., Canada, Mexico, the E.U., the U.K., Switzerland, the Middle East, North Africa and Latin America (the "Licensed Territory"), for all human and animal uses, during the term of the agreement.

-In December 2018, we obtained and assumed all rights, title, interest and obligations under the HanAll Agreement from RSG, including all rights to batoclimab from RSG in the Licensed Territory, pursuant to an assignment and assumption agreement between RSG and its wholly owned subsidiary, Immunovant Sciences GmbH ("ISG"), for an aggregate purchase price of \$37.8 million.
+In December 2018, we obtained and assumed all rights, title, interest and obligations under the HanAll Agreement from RSG, including all rights to batoclimab from RSG in the Licensed Territory, pursuant to an assignment and assumption agreement between RSG and our wholly owned subsidiary, Immunovant Sciences GmbH ("ISG"), for an aggregate purchase price of \$37.8 million.

 Under the HanAll Agreement, the parties may choose to collaborate on a research program directed to the research and development of next generation FcRn inhibitors in accordance with an agreed plan and budget.
 We are obligated to reimburse HanAll for half of such research and development expenses incurred by HanAll, up to an aggregate reimbursement amount of \$20.0 million.
 Intellectual property created by HanAll pursuant to this research program will be included in our license; intellectual property created by us pursuant to this research program will be included in HanAll's license.
-Since the acquisition of batoclimab, we, along with RSL, have performed all the development associated with batoclimab and no amounts were incurred by HanAll and reported to the Company for further research or development of the technology for the three and six months ended September 30, 2021 and 2020.
+As of December 31, 2021, \$0.3 million was payable to HanAll for research and development costs incurred and reported to us pursuant to the HanAll Agreement.